-Excellence in outreach may serve as a basis for Extension-funded faculty in UW-Madison academic departments or other individuals with a significant proportion of their appointment focused on outreach activities.
+Excellence in outreach may serve as a basis for tenure for Extension-funded faculty in those with formal appointments a UW-Madison academic departments or other individuals Extension program or with a significant proportion of their appointment focused on outreach activities.
 A key component for excellence in outreach is the dissemination of information derived from scholarly inquiry for the benefit of society.
 Successful outreach will involve innovative practices, development of impactful programs and applications that have made continuing and substantial contributions at the local, regional, national or international level.
 It may also lead to transformative practices derived from clinical programs or community engagement for the benefit of society.
 Community engagement activities targeting marginalized and/or underserved populations and communities are valued but not required for promotion.
 A demonstrated ability to develop and sustain an independent, proactive, cohesive, and impactful outreach program is essential.
 Dossiers must document the outcomes of outreach and its impacts and, in addition, include evaluations by recognized outreach specialists in the candidate's field outside UW-Madison.
 Significant accomplishment in outreach is similar to the case for excellence but the magnitude of the outreach enterprise may be less.